diego-aslz/FactJ/README.md

 ```

 This way, only the object built in this call will be customized by that
 decorator.
-You can pass as many decoratos as you want to the `create`
+You can pass as many decorators as you want to the `create`
 and `build` methods.

 ## Testing